atomixkl/Atom-Caesar-Cipher/README.md

 ## To run this program with binary app you need to:

-### Download AtomCC from the releases, grant execution permissions and run it:
+### Download AtomCC from the last release, grant execution permissions and run it:

 ```
 chmod +x AtomCC